12-Step Recovery Program Principles at Origins

 Abstinence-based recovery teaches us how to live a life of freedom that no longer requires us to turn to mood or mind-altering substances to help change how we feel.
 The 12-Step recovery program is an abstinence-based program that offers a lifeline of support to anyone hoping to recover from addiction.

 Support for the Entire Family

-12-Step recovery is available not only for the people with addiction, but for the entire family.
-There are a number of groups based on the 12-Step philosophy, some which focus on the person with a substance use disorder and others which guide families in their own recovery process.
+12-Step recovery is available not only for you but for your entire family.
+There are a number of groups based on the 12-Step philosophy, some of which focus on the person with a substance use disorder and others that guide families in their own recovery process.
 The fellowships include:

-AA is the most widely available 12-Step program, and meeting times and locations are easily found on the Internet.
+AA is the most widely available 12-Step recovery program, and meeting times and locations are easily found online.
 Our Continuum of Care staff provides recommendations for solution-based meetings with a solid foundation of support.
-At Origins Behavioral HealthCare, we familiarize our patients with 12-Step meetings during their stay and connect them with 12-Step resources in their own communities.
+Our hope is to familiarize you with 12-Step practices during your stay and connect you with 12-Step resources in your own communities.